kevtu2/voxelcraft/README.md

 Voxelcraft is a clone of the popular indie game called Minecraft, originally created by [Notch](https://x.com/notch?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor) and [Mojang Studios](https://www.minecraft.net/en-us/article/meet-mojang-studios).

 ## About The Project
 The project is built with C++ and OpenGL.
 I wanted to use this as an opportunity to strengthen my skills in C++ and learn more about OpenGL.
-I then figured, what is better than to clone Minecraft for this exact purpose?
+I also love Minecraft, so I thought that this would be a great challenge for me. 😺
 ## Current Features
 * Currently, I have yet to extensively work on the project, so right now it only renders a small 16x384x16 chunk (length x height x width).
 * I am planning on adding the features that are seen in the original game, such as: